createyourpersonalaccount/sysprog21/README.md

 The function `procfile_read` uses `copy_to_user(buffer, s, len)` and adds `*offset += len`.

+## `ioctl`

+After loading the module, use `journalctl | tail` to find out the major number, and use

+    mknod mydevfile c <MAJOR> 0

+to create a device file corresponding to this driver.
+This char file will continuously output the configured byte value non-stop.

 # The Virtual File System

 The VFS is the layer between a call to `write()` and the specific code responsible for dealing e.g. with ext4, btrfs, and so on.